danielroelfs/danielroelfs.com/content/posts/2023-dutch-elections/index.md

 ---
 title: Visualizing the Dutch elections throughout the night
-date: 2023-11-22
+date: 2023-11-22T00:00:00.000Z
-description: "Visualizing the Dutch elections throughout the night"
+description: Visualizing the Dutch elections throughout the night
 slug: visualizing-the-dutch-elections
 categories:
   - society
 tags:
   - R
   - ggplot
 editor_options:
   chunk_output_type: console
 ---

+{{< standout >}}
+This post is about the 2023 Dutch parliamentary elections, not the 2024 European parliament elections or the 2025 Dutch parliamentary elections
+{{< /standout >}}

 So it's time again for the Netherlands to have another election for the Dutch parliament ([*Tweede Kamer*](https://en.wikipedia.org/wiki/House_of_Representatives_(Netherlands))) The previous one was only in 2021, and we had elections in 2023 already for the Provinces and indirectly for the Dutch "Senate" ([*Eerste Kamer*](https://en.wikipedia.org/wiki/Senate_(Netherlands))), but the parliamentary elections are the most important ones, usually taking place every four years (until one of the coalition partners believes they cannot support the government anymore, or if one of parties in government believe it's in their best interest to have another election sooner rather than later).